ranystephan/Research-Web-Scrapers/README.md

 The following scrapers are included in this repository:

-- `scraper1`: Scrapes images, descriptions, and AI-generated alternatives from a single Instagram account
+- `scraper1`: Scrapes images, descriptions, and AI-generated alts for nstagram accounts
-- `scraper2`: Scrapes data from multiple Instagram accounts based on a list of usernames

 ## Usage